mikekestemont/mikekestemont.github.io/talks/index.md

 ### 2019
 * Folgert Karsdorp and Mike Kestemont, "The artificial synthesis of hiphop lyrics".
 Humlab talk series.
 Umeå universitet, Sweden.
 12 February 2019.
 * Folgert Karsdorp and Mike Kestemont, "Keeping it real: the artificial synthesis of hiphop lyrics".
 Vogin-IP, Amsterdam.
 22 March 2019.
+* Mike Kestemont, "The case of fanfiction in Digital Humanities research and pedagogy -- Because the story's not over until they say it is."
+Talk at the symposium *Computer-Assisted Text Analysis For Resource-Scarce Literatures*.
+University of Miami, US, April 24th 2019.

 ## Posters